Howard Zahniser

 Howard Clinton Zahniser (February 25, 1906 – May 5, 1964) was an American environmental activist.
-For nearly 20 years, he helped lead The Wilderness Society as executive secretary, executive director, and editor of The Living Wilderness, from 1945 to 1964.
-Zahniser was the primary author of the Wilderness Act of 1964.
+From 1945 until his death he led The Wilderness Society as executive secretary, executive director, and editor of The Living Wilderness.
+Zahniser was the primary author of the Wilderness Act passed by Congress in 1964.

 Early life and education

-Zahniser was born in Franklin, Pennsylvania, and grew up in nearby Tionesta along the banks of the Allegheny River close to the Allegheny National Forest.
+Zahniser was born in Franklin, Pennsylvania, to a family that had migrated from Germany in the 1750s.
+His father was a Free Methodist minister.
+He grew up in nearby Tionesta along the banks of the Allegheny River close to the Allegheny National Forest.
 He attended college at Greenville College in Greenville, Illinois, where he graduated with a B.A. degree in English in 1928.

 Career

 Zahniser began his career on the staff of the United States Bureau of Biological Survey (1930) (now part of the United States Fish and Wildlife Service of the Department of the Interior).

 He also became active in private efforts to conserve undeveloped areas.
 Ten years after The Wilderness Society was founded, Zahniser was hired as their executive secretary, and later worked as executive director.
 He served as editor of their journal, The Living Wilderness, from 1945 through 1964.